 Anything with drainage holes works.
 Old cell packs.
 Yogurt containers with holes poked in the bottom.
 A shallow tray with seeds spaced apart.

-Seed starting mix drains well and stays light.
+Seed-starting mix drains well and stays light.
 Good-quality potting soil also works.
-Garden soil can be used in a pinch, though it compacts more and may hold moisture differently.
+You can use garden soil in a pinch, though it compacts more and may hold moisture differently.

 Plant two seeds per spot.
-Germination is never guaranteed.
-Thin the weaker seedling later.
+No one can guarantee germination.
+Thin, the weaker seedling later.

 Label everything.
 At two inches tall, tomatoes look like tomatoes.